-Except as otherwise indicated in the table below, addresses of the directors, executive officers and named beneficial owners are care of Immunocore Limited, 92 Park Drive, Milton Park, Abingdon, Oxfordshire OX14 4RY, United Kingdom.
-As of December 31, 2020, to our knowledge,

-U.S. record holders held approximately

-% of our issued and outstanding ordinary shares.
+Except as otherwise indicated in the table below, addresses of the directors, executive officers and named beneficial owners are care of Immunocore Holdings plc, 92 Park Drive, Milton Park, Abingdon, Oxfordshire OX14 4RY, United Kingdom.
+As of December 31, 2020, to our knowledge, 15 U.S. record holders held 22.1% of our issued and outstanding ordinary shares, after giving effect to the re-designation of all of our issued and outstanding series A preferred shares, series B preferred shares and series C preferred shares into ordinary shares on a 1 to 1 basis in connection with our corporate reorganization.